-Panama is a world-class fishing destination known for its fast and furious reeling-in of monster species such as blue, black, and striped marlin; yellowfin tuna; and wahoo and swordfish.
-Fishing takes place year-round; however, marlin and tuna are more abundant from January to April.
-The Pacific Ocean is where the best fishing is -- there’s also fishing in the Caribbean, but the infrastructure (marinas and such) isn’t well developed.
-Anglers looking for a sure bet can’t beat Lake Gatún for peacock bass -- throw your line in and within minutes you’ll snag one, guaranteed, making this a good excursion for kids.
-In addition to the information provided below for Lake Gatún, Gamboa Rainforest Resort offers fishing trips for guests and even for visitors not lodging at the resort.
+Panama is a world-class fishing destination known for its fast and furious reeling-in of monster species such as blue, black, and striped marlin; yellow-fin tuna; wahoo; and swordfish.
+Marlin and tuna are most abundant from January to April, but fishing takes place year-round.
+The Pacific Ocean is where the best fishing is—there’s also fishing in the Caribbean, but the infrastructure (marinas and such) isn’t well developed.
+Anglers looking for a sure bet can’t beat Lake Gatún for peacock bass—throw your line in and in minutes you’ll snag one.

-Fishing charters are available for day and multiday excursions, either as part of a trip organized by a competent operator, or by simply hiring a local boatman to take you out on the water.
-Custom sport-fishing tours head to the Pearl Islands, the Gulf of Chiriquí (around Coiba Island), and Piñas Bay -- the latter is home to the Tropic Star Lodge , and when they’re sold out, a fishing charter is a good second option.
+Fishing charters are available for day and multiday excursions, either as part of a trip organized by a competent operator or by simply hiring a local boatman to take you out on the water.
+Custom sport-fishing tours head to the Pearl Islands, the Gulf of Chiriquí (around Coiba Island), and Piñas Bay—the latter is home to the Tropic Star Lodge (see below), and when they’re sold out, a fishing charter is a good second option.
 Charters typically include transportation, meals, fishing gear, and bilingual or native-English-speaking guides.

 Tropic Star Lodge (Bahía Piña, Darién; tel.
-800/682- 3424 in the U.S.; www.tropicstar.com).
-This prestigious fishing lodge is considered the best saltwater fishing resort in the world for its monster black and blue marlin, sailfish, and more.
-American-run, the lodge has been around since the early 1960s, and is located on the remote shore of Piñas Bay, in the Darién Province.
-The lodge draws famous VIPs, but is homey enough for families with kids.
+800/682- 3424 in the U.S.) is considered the best saltwater fishing resort in the world for its monster black and blue marlin, sailfish, and more.
+American-run, the prestigious lodge has been around since the early 1960s and is located on the remote shore of Piñas Bay in the Darién Province.
+The lodge draws famous VIPs but is homey enough for families with kids.

-Gone Fishing (Boca Chica; tel.
-6573-0151; www.gonefishing.com) is a new fishing lodge with comfortable, ranch-style accommodations on the shore of Boca Chica, and friendly American owners.
-The focus is on fishing around the Gulf of Chiriquí, aboard one of their two 9.4m (31-ft.) open boats, and other activities for non-fishing guests.
+Gone Fishing Panama Resort (Boca Chica; tel.
+6573-0151) is a fishing lodge with friendly American owners and comfortable, ranch-style accommodations on the shores of Boca Chica.
+The focus is on fishing around the Gulf of Chiriquí, aboard one of the lodge’s two 9.4m (31-ft.) open boats, but there are also activities for nonfishing guests.

 Panama Big Game Sportfishing Club (Boca Chica; tel.
-866/281-1225 in the U.S.; www.panama-sportfishing.com), like the aforementioned lodges, is American-owned, in this case by two retired charter-boat skippers from Miami.
-The club is located near the Gone Fishing Lodge in Boca Chica, and they have four upscale teak cabins perched high on a hill, offering lovely views.
+866/281-1225 in the U.S.), like the aforementioned lodges, is American owned, in this case by two retired charter-boat skippers from Miami.
+The club is located near the Gone Fishing Lodge in Boca Chica and has four upscale teak cabins perched high on a hill, offering lovely views.
 The lodge has four fishing boats to accommodate all guests.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.